hannahmetzler/ai_skills/Notes_for_future_courses.md

 # In the introduction to different models:

+# To Do:

+- Which models exist slide
+  - Include new models: GPT 4.5 (for writing and exploring ideas - is this ChatGPT Deep Research?), o3 for reasonging, Claude 3.7, Gemini 2.5 Pro (free, just less agentic ability)
+  - slightly less capable but faster and cheaper models (Gemini 2.5 Flash, o4-mini, and Grok-3-mini)
+- Update part about o1 to o3
+  - o3 mini: quick reasoning (wie Deepseek R1), particularly good for programming
+  - better: 03 mini high
+- Include Deep Research: Google Deep Research, Claude Research
+  - Think for much longer
+  - provide sources
+  - limited access with ChatGPT plus (10 questions/ month, 120 as a Pro User
+  - still includes unreliable sources, can include hallucinations)
+- Change data privacy/data training slide slide
+- Claude features: integrates with Google Workspace (calendar, Docs), Research: search in your work context and on the web, verified citations (not yet available in Austria)
+- Organize in Projects

-Ethan Mollick Newsletter: Which model to use?
-Has a great image comparing the model's features & skills:
+# Ethan Mollick Newsletter: Which model to use?

+- Has a great image comparing the model's features & skills:
 - Post: https://www.oneusefulthing.org/p/which-ai-to-use-now-an-updated-opinionated
 - Image: https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fd4ce87d9-1ee9-401f-8609-8bafea0eacf9_1560x472.png